Murderer who triggered Hong Kong protests will go to Taiwan: pastor - Journal du Cameroun

 Taiwan maintains the death penalty for murder, but Koon said Chan was unlikely to get that if he voluntarily surrendered.

-The revelation comes as Hong Kong is bracing for a 20th consecutive weekend of protests.
+The revelation comes as Hong Kong witnessed a 20th consecutive weekend of protests.

+On Friday night, thousands of protesters formed human chains outside multiple subway stations to protest against city leaders using a colonial-era emergency law to ban face masks at protests.

+Many of those at Friday night’s rally defied the ban by covering their face.

+Yu Law, 33, had fashioned a mask in the shape of a camera and was protesting in Tsim Sha Tsui district.

+“If we don’t march now, we may not have the chance in the future,” she told AFP.

-Police on Friday rejected an application for a large rally on Sunday saying they feared hardcore protesters would hijack it and turn violent.
+Earlier in the day police rejected an application for a large rally on Sunday, saying they feared hardcore protesters would hijack it and it would turn violent.

-The application was made by the Civil Human Rights Front, a group that advocates non-violence and which organised marches earlier in the summer where millions hit the streets.
+The application was made by the Civil Human Rights Front (CHRF), a group that advocates non-violence and organised marches earlier in the summer with millions hitting the streets.

 While the CHRF’s rallies have begun peacefully, masked protesters have routinely clashed with police later on.